A successful study abroad experience is a safe study abroad experience.

 Don't bring extremely valuable possessions with you.
-If you have an irreplaceable item, it might be best to leave it safely at home.
+If you have an irreplaceable item, it is best to leave it at home.

 While studying abroad, students are representatives of Towson University.
-Please be aware that you are bound to the TU code of conduct while you are overseas.
+You are bound to the TU Student Code of Conduct while you are overseas.
 If we are informed of any breaches to the code of conduct, there may be ramifications when you return to campus.

 Every year, students hurt themselves in alcohol-related incidents.
 If you choose to drink alcohol, do so responsibly!
 Stay with other people at all times, and exercise good judgment.

 Do not become involved with illegal drugs.
 The punishment for drug use in some countries is extremely severe.